brandonbloom/terra-java/doc/guide.md

 Experience with [Lua/Terra][2] and low-level programming is assumed.

+# Embedding vs Extending

+Terra-Java code executes in one of two contexts:

+1) Embedded in a Lua/Terra interpreter.
+2) As a native extension of the JVM.

+When embedding in Lua, which includes during extension compilation, Terra-Java runs a private JVM via the JNI Invocation API.

+When extending the JVM, Terra-Java code is indistinguishable from traditional JNI native extensions.
+There are no run-time dependencies.

 # Requiring

 All code snippets in this document assume Terra-Java is required as follows: